 Worthington Reading RoomA reading room is named in memory of Gertrude V. Worthington, a former ERAU Board of Trustees member for over 20 years and avid supporter of libraries.
 This rich, warm, and stately environment has oversized leather chairs, large tables with banker's lamps, study carrels, and the Howe Eagle Collection.
 As Worthington stated, it "ensures that students have a place to call their own at study time."

-Presentation RoomThis inviting multimedia-ready room (Room 204) seats 6 due to social distancing concerns.
+Presentation RoomThis inviting multimedia-ready room (Room 204) seats 24 occupants.
 It has 2 video display monitors used for team briefings and multimedia presentations.
 A floor-to-ceiling writable surface provides ample space for writing engineering formulas, diagrams, flow charts, and language word conjugations.
 This room may be reserved using the Library's Reserve A Room page.

-Collaboration RoomsTwo collaboration rooms - Rooms 207 & 248 - seat 4 and 3 occupants respectively, due to social distancing concerns.
+Collaboration RoomsTwo collaboration rooms - Rooms 207 & 248 - both seat 12 occupants.
 Each room is equipped with one or two video display monitors for multimedia creation and presentation.
 Of note, the ATP room (Room 207) is named in honor of Aircraft Technical Publishers.
 Both rooms may be reserved using the Library's Reserve A Room page.

-Group Study RoomsOf the remaining study rooms, seven are available for individual study, and one room (Room 241) is available for a maximum of three individuals to work together.
+Group Study RoomsEight study rooms are available for up to four occupants.
 They may be reserved using the Library's Reserve A Room page.

 Open tables and comfortable soft seating are available throughout the building for individual reading and study and for groups working together.
 There are also 19 individual study carrels and 4 computers for a total of 23 seats in the Quiet Zone on the first floor.